 |---|---|

-- When information entry and selection is complete, you can view Report information.
+- After entering the information and making selections, you can view the Report information.

 |---|---|